Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Introduction

-However, the result in \cite{de2022scaling} hasn't cover the case $\lambda$-biased random walk.
-On one hand, in that article, Theorem B of \cite{goldie1991implicit} is applied as a main tool to get the regularly varying tail, which asks the non-lattice condition.
-On the other hand, the condition $(\mathbf H_\kappa)$ in that article is not satisfied for general $l(x)$, even though $l(x)$ is a constant.
-To be precise, usually we can't guarantee regular variation of order $\kappa$ and finite $\kappa$ moment at the same time.
-It's not just a technique problem, as will be shown in the following proof, the regularly varying tail of a key random variable comes from totally different places.
-Roughly speaking, in our case the it's the behavior of the random walk during one excursion out of the spine that determines the behaviour of the tail of the key random variable.
+The results in \cite{de2022scaling} do not cover the $\lambda$-biased random walk.
+On one hand, in that article, \cite[Theorem B]{goldie1991implicit} is applied as a main tool to get the regularly varying tail, which requires the non-lattice condition.
+On the other hand, the condition $(\mathbf H_\kappa)$ in that article is not satisfied for general $l(x)$, even when $l(x)$ is a constant.
+Indeed, we cannot guarantee $ \mathbb P(\nu>x){\sim} x^{-\kappa}l(x)$ and $\mathbb E[\nu^{\kappa}]<\infty$ at the same time.
+It is not just a technique problem, as will be shown in the Section \ref{Sec_4}, that the regularly varying tail of a key random variable comes from a totally different place.